kraisorna/transaction-web/README.md

-Improvement Plan:
+## Improvement Plan:
-Implement testing projects
+Implement testing projects.
-Organise data access logic in Web API controller to service project Show validation messages errors on web
+Organise data access logic in Web API controller to service project.
+Show validation messages errors on web.

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**